Rachael Z. DeLue

 Current Research

-Current projects include a study of Charles Darwin’s “tree of life” diagram in On the Origin of Species, an essay on intermedia, and a book about impossible images that considers the many ways that artists and other image-makers in Europe and the United States, from a range of disciplines, including the sciences, have endeavored to create images of ideas, entities, or phenomena that should be impossible to depict.
+Current projects include essays on climate and form and landscape vision and a book, Impossible Images and the Perils of Picturing, that considers the many ways that image-makers in Europe and the United States from a range of disciplines, including the sciences, have endeavored to create pictures of ideas, entities, or phenomena that should be impossible to depict.

 Teaching Interests

-At Princeton, DeLue offers courses on a wide range of topics, and her courses always include visits to area museums, including the Philadelphia Museum of Art, the Metropolitan Museum of Art, and the American Museum of Natural History, as well as Princeton’s art museum.
-She regularly serves as a member of the teaching team for “AMS 101: America Then and Now,” the gateway course for American studies, Asian American studies, and Latino/a studies at Princeton.
+At Princeton, DeLue offers courses on a wide range of topics, and her courses always include visits to area museums, including the Philadelphia Museum of Art, the Metropolitan Museum of Art, and the American Museum of Natural History, as well as Princeton’s own art museum.
 She co-taught an undergraduate course with Professor Nathan Arrington that introduced students to the history of Princeton during the Revolutionary War through the survey and excavation of the Princeton Battlefield.
 A graduate seminar, “Terrains of Knowledge,” included a trip to the Great Salt Lake, Utah, to explore Robert Smithson’s Spiral Jetty.
-Most recently, she has offered courses on the visual and material culture of natural history and the role of fiction in visualization in the arts and sciences in the long nineteenth century.
+Most recently, she has offered courses on the theory and methodology of art history, art and knowledge in the nineteenth century, art and politics in the United States, the visual and material culture of natural history, and the role of fiction in visualization in the arts and sciences.

 Education